 If you are struggling with addiction and it’s been a while since your last time in rehab, then it may be time to start thinking about going back.
 Rehab isn’t always easy, but it feels fantastic when you get through the rough patches and finally make it to graduation day.
 It is also an excellent opportunity for people who don’t have any addiction issues to learn more about what addicts go through daily living their lives with addiction.
-The following article will explore the Non 12 Step Rehab Program and how someone can get started on their new rehab program!
+The following article will explore the rehab programs and how someone can get started on their new rehab program!

 Find a Good Rehab Center